 i.e. have a checkbox for "final result", and also allow to specify a name (whether or not it is a final result), and use the name to select it in subsequent algorithms in the model.

 That would solve this problem without creating unnecessary final results (i.e. specify a name and don't check "final result"), and would also be nice because you could use the name of a "final result" if you are also using it in another algorithm.

 - Hopefully I am wrong, but if so, it is easy to miss, because I saw people on Stackexchange complaining about the same thing...

 #1 Updated by Nyall Dawson over 3 years ago

 - Status changed from Open to Closed

 You can rename the child algorithm in the model - change the "Description" value after double clicking the algorithm.
 This description is used when listing the outputs and allows them to be distinguished.

-#2 Updated by Alister Hood almost 3 years ago
+#2 Updated by Alister Hood over 3 years ago

 Of course, thanks.